I have this friend that prays,

 “God help me to be interruptible.”

-She wants to be so in tune to God, that if He calls her to stop and pray with someone, or help someone in need, she will do it.
+She wants to live so in tune to God, that if He calls her to stop and pray with someone, or help someone in need, she will do it.
 She will put aside her own plans, her own agenda, trust that God has something for her and step into it.
 It’s not an easy thing to do, to be interruptible.
 It takes living in a way, that you hear God throughout your day.
-It takes letting go of control and your own agenda.
+You have to let go of control and your own agenda.
 It takes being flexible, and spontaneous and it takes trusting God.

 If our relationship with God mirrors intimacy in marriage…

 Then shouldn’t the same be true in marriage and in sex.
 Aren’t we supposed to be intteruptible.